RUDOLF VRBA WAS THE FOREMOST WHISTLEBLOWER OF WORLD WAR II.

 The Manhunt

-[Academics take note: All accounts of the momentous escape fail to mention that the highest ranking Nazi official for the three camps combined, at the time, was actually the SS senior garrison commander (Standortaltester) Arthur Liebehenschel.
-When the order to replace Rudolf Hoess in that position was made by Himmler in November, Liebehenschel was also put in charge of Auschwitz I. The presence of Liebehenschel was hugely significant for Vrba’s escape, as will be explained later on this page.]
+Most historians tend to overlook the fact that the highest ranking Nazi official at the time for all three camps combined was actually the SS senior garrison commander (Standortaltester) Arthur Liebehenschel.
+When the order to replace Rudolf Hoess in that position was made by Himmler in November, Liebehenschel was also put in charge of Auschwitz I. The presence of Liebehenschel was hugely significant for Vrba’s escape, as will soon be explained.]

 Inside the hideout, the would-be escape artists could hear the Nazis yelling orders to their vicious search dogs.
 Vrba kept glancing at his watch.
 “Then I disciplined myself to ignore it, grinning in the dark as I thought fatuously of my mother in her kitchen back home, shaking her finger at me and saying solemnly: ‘A watched pot never boils!'”

-More than thirty years later, Filip Muller, the most famous survivor of the Sonderkommando units [Sonderkommando was the term for prisoners who were forced to conduct Jews to the gas chambers, and later dispose of their bodies in the crematoria, in return for better food and lodging] would verify the escape: “In the area outside the barbed-wire fences… another feverish hunt was in progress.
+Filip Muller, the most famous survivor of the Sonderkommando units, would verify the escape more than thirty years later: “In the area outside the barbed-wire fences… another feverish hunt was in progress.
 SS men with Alsatian guard-dogs were looking around in Mexico where the hiding-place was, searching for the prisoners on the building sites, among building materials and in trenches.
 All through the night, furious barking and yapping of the dogs could be heard.
 Trained to attack, they could sniff out any unfamiliar smell and hear any sound.”

 Once, as the pair remained huddled within their cocoon, Vrba would recognize the voice of Unterscharführer Buntrok shouting, “Look behind those planks!”
 A Nazi search party began dissembling their wood pile.
 Boots were atop the hideout, with dogs, too.
 Having already decided to never be taken prisoner, Vrba was determined to kill himself, with a knife or razor blade, if need be.
 But halfway through their task, the Nazi search party was distracted by a nearby disturbance.
 “The stupid bastards,” Wetzler whispered.